GSM-Symbolic: Understanding the Limitations of Mathematical Reasoning in Large Language Models: Background: Reasoning Language Models

 One interesting direction focuses on modeling the computation performed by transformers.
 For example, parallels have been drawn between components such as attention and feed-forward modules and simple computational primitives~\citep{RASP,RASPL}. \citet{NN_Chomsky} demonstrated that transformers fail to generalize on non-regular tasks and showed that structured memory (e.g., memory tape) is necessary for handling complex tasks.
 This is related to the effectiveness of Chain-of-Thought (CoT) prompting~\citep{wei2022chain} and using scratchpads for LLMs as additional memory for intermediate computations.
+Moreover, \citet{zubic2025limits} show theoretically and empirically that Structured State Space Models (SSMs) and Transformers face fundamental limitations in performing function composition and complex reasoning tasks.
 Overall, current results suggest that while the transformer architecture has limitations and lacks the required expressiveness for solving problems across several complexity classes, these limitations can be alleviated with additional memory (e.g., scratchpads)~\citep{CoT_Serial}.
 However, this still requires generating vast amounts of tokens to solve a problem~\citep{Transformer_Limitations,openai_reasoning}.
 While these works provide insights into the theoretical computational complexity of transformers, in practice, it remains unclear whether these LLMs can perform formal logical reasoning to solve tasks.